Memba/Memba-Blog/UPDATE.md

-# Update
+# Update Procedure

-> These are instructions about updating various components which are not developed as part of the Kidoju.WebApp project
+> These are instructions about updating various components

+## General principle

+We copy files from/to in the following order:

+1. Kidoju Webfonts
+2. Kidoju Widgets
+3. Kidoju Webapp
+4. Memba Blog
+5. Kidoju Support

+Each project has an ```update.cmd``` or ```update.sh``` script to copy files from previous projects in the chain above.
+Each copied file is marked as **read-only** and should only be modified in its original project.

 ## nodeJS modules